amalms23/MATLAB_EASY_REF/README.md

 # MATLAB_EASY_REF
-some most used matlab functions
+some most used matlab functions for my personal reference.
+Others also may use:))